RenderKit/openvkl/doc/api.md

     void vklSetString(VKLObject object, const char *name, const char *s);
     void vklSetVoidPtr(VKLObject object, const char *name, void *v);

-The exception to this rule is the `VKLValueSelector` object (described in the iterators section below), which has object-specific set methods.
-The reason for this is to align the C99/C++ API with the ISPC API, which can't use a parameter method due to language limitations.

 After parameters have been set, `vklCommit` must be called on the object to make them take effect.